configcat/docs/website/docs/sdk-reference/dart.md

 :::caution
 We strongly recommend you to use the `ConfigCatClient` as a Singleton object in your application.
 The `ConfigCatClient` constructs singleton client instances for your SDK keys with its `ConfigCatClient.get(sdkKey: <sdkKey>)` static factory method.
-These clients can be closed individually or each at once with the `ConfigCatClient.close()` method.
+These clients can be closed all at once or individually with the `ConfigCatClient.close()` method.
 :::

 ## Anatomy of `getValue()`